harrisonpage/brap/README.md

     ./brap.py -d -u USERNAME -q -j JID -r CHANNEL -n NICK -x PASSWORD -l 6502

-Open your browser to http://localhost:6502/ and login.
+Open your browser to http://localhost:6502/ and login via HTTP AUTH.

 For the username, use the value you specified with -u.

 For the password, use the value you specified with -p or were prompted for.
 This is different from the room password as specified with -x.

+Supply paths to an SSL certificate/key via -c and -k and instead load an https URL e.g.

+    ./brap.py -d -u USERNAME -q -j JID -r CHANNEL -n NICK -x PASSWORD -l 6502 -c ~/certs/duh.cert -k ~/certs/duh.key

 Ingredients
 ===========